kylekratt/LIRI/README.md

 It's also possible to run a random search from any of the APIs using the do-what-it-says function.
 To use, the first argument after node liri should be one of the above functions, and for the first three the remaining arguments are the search terms.
 Concert-this returns the first 5 upcoming concerts(if there are any) with their name, location, and date.
-Spotify-this-song returns the name of the song, the artists that performed the song, a link to a 30 second preview of the song on Spotify, and the name of the album the song is on.
+Spotify-this-song returns the name of the song, the artists that performed the song, a link to a 30 second preview of the song on Spotify, if there is one, and the name of the album the song is on.
 Movie-this returns the title, year, IMDB rating, Rotten Tomatoes score, production country, plot summary, and the main actors.

 This is the output when you use the concert-this function.